Exercise and Coronary Artery Disease

 A CRITICAL VIEW OF CHOLESTEROL

-Currently, the treatment of coronary heart disease is based on not smoking, losing weight, lowering cholesterol and blood pressure, and addressing other risk factors, though, substantial emphasis is placed on cholesterol values.
+Currently, the treatment of coronary artery disease is based on not smoking, losing weight, lowering cholesterol and blood pressure, and addressing other risk factors, though, substantial emphasis is placed on cholesterol values.
 Indeed, it has been stated: "Coronary heart disease is uncommon in societies with an average (total) cholesterol of < 180 mg/dL."
 (Schaefer EJ.
 2002).

 However, cholesterol levels cannot be interpreted in isolation.
 For example, what are the rates of smoking and high blood pressure in these societies?
 And, most importantly, what is their level of daily physical activity?